mvolkmann/blog/src/lua.md

 ## Grammar

 Lua is a very simple language.
-The entire grammar is described below.
+The entire grammar, except comment syntax, is described below.

 - "binop" is short for "binary operator".
 - "exp" is short for "expression".